josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🇮🇷_Data_Wars_IRGC_Edition/README.md

 > Do not attribute beyond the evidence.
 Do not erase a developing strategic pattern merely because public attribution is incomplete.

+And where international humanitarian law may become relevant:

+> Do not call an incident a war crime merely because the target is civilian, the timing is wartime, or the suspected actor is Iranian.
+Do not erase the legal significance of an attack on protected civilian infrastructure merely because attribution remains unresolved.

 Each incident should be recorded with:

 - date;
 - country;
 - sector;
 - affected body;
+- IT or operational-technology layer;
 - operational effect;
+- physical effect, if any;
+- manual fallback, if required;
 - claimed actor;
 - official attribution;
 - other attribution;
 - confidence level;
 - relevance to the Iran war;
+- protected-object or IHL relevance where applicable;
 - rival explanations;
 - sources;
 - review date;
 - and correction status.

+For control-system incidents, the record should additionally ask:

+- what equipment or control layer was reached;
+- whether monitoring was lost;
+- whether commands, credentials, configurations, or set-points were altered;
+- whether operators retained local control;
+- whether manual fallback worked;
+- whether the event affected only visibility or changed the physical process;
+- and whether similar techniques appeared elsewhere.

 Repetition is not corroboration.